FruitbatM/airmed-doc-app/TESTING.md

 ## Patient Stories

-**As a patient, I want a webiste that looks professional so I feel confident in storing my personal data.**
+**As a patient, I want a website that looks professional so I feel confident in storing my personal data.**

 ### Test Case 8